atbcb/usab-uswds/_pages/about/policy/p-ra.md

 ### 12.3.
 Section 501 of the Rehabilitation Act.

 These Procedures create no new enforceable rights under section 501 of the Rehabilitation Act or any other law.
-Executive Order 13164, which requires allFederal agencies to adopt reasonable accommodation procedures, explains in section 5(b) that the procedures are “intended only to improvethe internal management of the executive branch and does not create any right or benefit, substantive or procedural, enforceable at law or equity by aparty against the United States [or] its agencies.”
+Executive Order 13164, which requires all Federal agencies to adopt reasonable accommodation procedures, explains in section 5(b) that the procedures are “intended only to improvethe internal management of the executive branch and does not create any right or benefit, substantive or procedural, enforceable at law or equity by aparty against the United States [or] its agencies.”

 ## 13. Approvals